8.21. ASTER

 out_stereo/run

-This used the asp_mgm algorithm, which is the most accurate algorithm ASP has.
+This uses the asp_mgm algorithm, which is the most accurate algorithm ASP has.
 One can also try the option --subpixel-mode 2 which will be much slower but produce better results.

 See Section 6 for a discussion about various stereo algorithms and speed-vs-quality choices.